• Menu

 Compatibility With Other Tools

-You may also want to consider how easy it is to use a carving axe without another tool; some people prefer not to use anything but their hand and an axe when they carve wood.
+Consider how easy it is to use a carving axe without another tool; some people prefer not to use anything but their hand and an axe when they carve wood.
 It all depends on what kind of projects you have planned for your axe!

 Durability